rberends/r_dash/README.md

 ## Notes
 - r_dash displays in portrait mode.
-- r_dash works natively only.
-Flutter web is unable to work due to [CORS errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) for the HTTP requests we do..
+- r_dash works native only.
+Flutter web is unable to work due to [CORS errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) for the HTTP requests we do.